 - Projects up to two years — up to 30,000.00 USD

-The Beyond the Net Medium and Large Grant programme are open until 19 August 2019.
+The Beyond the Net Medium and Large Grant programme deadline was 19 August 2019.
+Applications are now closed.

 Application Review Process

 The Beyond the Net Medium and Large Grants Selection Committee is responsible for the review, evaluation, and selection of applications, in accordance with the approved selection criteria and guidelines, in a manner that reflects the values and mission of the Internet Society.

 The members of the 2019 Selection Committee are: